wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/build-machine-expedited.md

 In Graphical form, it looks like this:

-Grab your build machine's IP address (third column)
+Grab your build machine's IP address
 ![](images/expedited/exo6.png "Exoscale Tutorial Image 6")

 Run through the commands as shown on your laptop to access your build machine